 8.3.1.
-Officers have the delegated powers as set out in Part B, 5 of the Constitution.
+Officers have the delegated powers as set out in Part B5 of the Constitution.
+Officers may be delegated to take key decisions (where it delivers the outcome of an earlier and extant Member decision).

 8.4.
 Principles of Officer Support of Member Bodies